 (Screen Options tab)

-(Screen Options tab – Revisions)
+(Post Editor: Screen Options tab – Revisions)

-Managing Revisions Using Plugins
+Managing Revisions – WordPress Plugins

-(Your database could be storing lots of unnecessary data)
+(As you write more posts on your site, your database could be storing lots of unnecessary data)

-For example, if there are 200 posts on your site and each post has 15 revisions you could be storing up to 3,000 copies of old data.
-If your post averages 100KB data, then with 3,000 revisions, the total space wasted is about 300MB.
+For example, if you have 200 posts on your site with an average of 10 revisions each you could be storing an extra 2,000 copies of old data.
+If your post averages 100KB data, then with 2,000 post revisions, the total space wasted is about 200MB.